valentincanonical/diy-microcloud/step04-microk8s-clusters/README.md

 ubuntu@node1:~$ lxc exec worker1 -- microk8s status
 microk8s is not running.
 Use microk8s inspect for a deeper inspection.

-# FOR THE MULTIPASS OPTION ONLY - disable some kernal calls as a workaround to
+# FOR THE MULTIPASS OPTION ONLY ---
-# the too many virtualisation layers --> vm --> lxd --> snap --> kubernetes
+# disable some kernal calls as a workaround to the too many virtualisation layers (--> vm --> lxd --> snap --> kubernetes)
 ubuntu@node1:~$ lxc exec worker1 -- bash -c 'echo "--conntrack-max-per-core=0" >> /var/snap/microk8s/current/args/kube-proxy &&
 systemctl restart snap.microk8s.daemon-kubelite'
+# ---

-# We will need dns and storage modules for clustering and further deployments
+# We will need the dns and storage modules for clustering, and further application deployments
 ubuntu@node1:~$ lxc exec worker1 -- microk8s enable dns storage
 DNS is enabled
 Storage will be available soon

-# MicroK8s might take up to 5mn to get up and ready...
+# MicroK8s might take up to 5mn to get up and ready... done!
 ubuntu@node1:~$ lxc exec worker1 -- microk8s status --wait-ready
 microk8s is running
 high-availability: no